From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.”

 “Did the last one fail?
 A new start-up suggests an old start-up never really started up, or am I missing something?”

 Tien doesn’t appreciate the dig but chooses to parry.
-“There was no old startup, after the Berkeley incident when Darwin dissolved the company, I went to work as a contractor at Space Force.”
+“There was no old startup.
+After the Berkeley incident when Darwin dissolved his company, I went to work as a contractor at Space Force.”

 “If it’s so meaningful, why leave?”

-Tien struggles to bite her tongue rather than engage.
-“To pursue grander interests; sort of the opposite of leaving a gallery to work in a grocery store.”
+Tien struggles to bite her tongue.
+“To pursue grander interests.
+Sort of the opposite of leaving a gallery to work in a grocery store.”
 While intended as a dig, Tien delivers her barb with a positive smile.

-“My time at the grocery store,” Anna aggressively fires back, “though rewarding, was due to circumstances beyond my control.”
+“My time at the grocery store,” Anna fires back.
+“Though rewarding, was due to circumstances beyond my control.”
 She pauses to regain composure and to consider her next move.
-“That’s not entirely true, they were due to choices around what I would and would not do.
-It’s important for a woman to control of her destiny, wouldn’t you agree?”
+“That’s not entirely true.
+They were due to choices around what I would and would not do.
+It’s important for a woman to control her destiny, wouldn’t you agree?”

 “Indeed, I would.”
-Tien states with reflection.
+Tien confirms.
 “That’s something my grandfather went to great lengths to instill in me.”

 “Would you also agree life has a way of working things out, even when it seems to be in randomly illogical ways?”

-“Yes,” Anna affirms, “that’s something I’ll enjoy learning more about.”
-She takes a small sip of wine while considering her next move and forgetting she’s at war, choosing instead to reflect on her journey.
-“If I hadn’t said no to New York, I’d never have been forced to work at the grocery store and would’ve never met Darwin.”
-Anna smiles the smile of a victor, “that’s where we met.”
-She takes another satisfying sip of wine, “do you believe in synchronicity?”
+“Yes,” Anna affirms.
+“That’s something I’ll enjoy learning more about.”
+She takes a small sip of wine while also forgetting she’s at war.
+She chooses instead to reflect on her journey.
+“If I hadn’t said no to New York, I’d never have been forced to work at the grocery store and would’ve never met Darwin.
+That’s where we met.”
+She takes another satisfying sip of wine.
+“Do you believe in synchronicity?”

-“You mean the way events appear to be related but in reality, aren’t in any way connected?”
+“You mean the way events appear to be related but really aren’t?”
 Tien continues before Anna can answer.
-“I do, in fact, there’s an entire mathematics based on the theory of synchronicity.
-I can even argue, you asking about it, and it being my area of research at Space Force is a perfect example.”
-She takes a moment to reflect on her journey, “in very real ways, events that started in China when my grandparents fled and continued through my time with Darwin before Berkeley, are not connected but deeply related to why I’m here now.”
-She smiles softly realizing the synthetic bitterness between her and Anna pales in the context of all the events in both their lives that have brought them to this moment.
+“I do.
+In fact, there’s an entire mathematics based on the theory of synchronicity.
+I can even argue you asking about it, and it being my area of research at Space Force, is a perfect example.”
+She takes a moment to reflect on her journey.
+“In very real ways, events that started in China when my grandparents fled and continued through my time with Darwin before Berkeley, are not connected but deeply related to why I’m here now.”
+She smiles softly realizing the synthetic bitterness between her and Anna pales in context to the events in both their lives that have brought them to this moment.
 Although she can’t comprehend in any conceivable way how Anna could ever play a role in what she and Darwin are attempting, Tien accepts fate would not have brought Anna into their orbit if she wasn’t destined to play a part.
-If the utter evilness of Mao and communist China instilled anything in her and her family, it’s that you can’t fight fate, but you can recognize when a moment has been lost, when change is necessary, and when you have to leave the past where it belongs.
-“You know what I think, Anna,” Tien concludes with a gracious smile, “I get a sense you and I are destined to become very good friends.”
+If the utter evilness of Mao and communist China instilled anything in her, it’s that you can’t fight fate.
+You can though, recognize when a moment’s been lost, when change is necessary, and when you have to leave the past where it belongs.
+“You know what Anna,” Tien concludes with a gracious smile, “I think you and I are destined to be very good friends.”

 Comments are closed